 Chronic Pain Management Online

-Chronic pain affects millions of people and often requires a multidisciplinary approach.
-Telehealth has expanded access to pain management specialists, physical therapy, and psychological support.
+Chronic pain is both a physical and emotional challenge, and telehealth makes it possible to access pain management specialists, therapists, and support services without the physical strain of traveling to appointments.
 This guide explores online options for managing chronic pain and improving quality of life.

 Understanding Chronic Pain